Estradiol Patch Geriatric (65+): Caregiver Administration Guidance

 Polypharmacy Interactions

-Adults 65 and older take an average of 4.5 prescription medications.
+In a U.S. survey from 2009 to 2010, 39% of adults 65 and older used five or more prescription medications.
 [13] Several drug classes alter estradiol metabolism or increase adverse-effect risk:

 Caregivers should bring a complete medication list to every prescriber appointment, including over-the-counter supplements such as St. John's Wort, which is a CYP3A4 inducer documented to lower estradiol exposure.
 [14]